 In Azure, the performance tier can be either Premium SSD managed disks or Standard HDD managed disks.

-Data tiering is supported with AWS-managed encryption and Azure-managed encryption.
+Data tiering is supported with encryption technologies.

 Thin provisioning must be enabled on volumes.